CosmosSpace2/docs/docs/lava-blockchain/join-mainnet-manual.md

 import TabItem from '@theme/TabItem';

-# Join testnet - Manual setup
+# Join Mainnet - Manual setup

 This page will walk you through the manual installation of the node and joining the network.